 - Jesuit Volunteers work with domestic and international partners to provide a stipend for volunteers to contribute for a year (two years for international placements; paused for COVID so view website for updates).
 Fundraising is required prior to service, but needs are provided for during the term of service while volunteers directly serve poor and marginalized communities.

 - Catholic Network for Volunteer Service is a non-profit membership organization of hundreds of domestic and international volunteer and lay mission programs.

 - Volunteering India provides safe, affordable and meaningful volunteer programs in India, where volunteers can choose to work with orphans, women empowerment programs, health/HIV programs, teaching English, summer volunteer programs, street children programs and more.

-- AmeriCorps offers 75,000 opportunities for adults of all ages and backgrounds to serve through a network of partnerships with local and national nonprofit groups.
+- AmeriCorps offers thousands of opportunities for adults of all ages and backgrounds to serve through a network of partnerships with local and national nonprofit groups.
 Whether your service makes a community safer, gives a child a second chance, or helps protect the environment, you'll be getting things done through AmeriCorps!

 - Indicorps selects young professionals of Indian origin for one and two year service fellowships with grassroots service organizations in India.
 To be eligible for the fellowship program, you must be a person of Indian origin (Government of India definition) and have at minimum a university degree or five years work experience.
 Individuals apply specifically to projects of their interest.

 - Public Allies are placed with with a nonprofit organization where they help address critical community needs such as youth development, education, workforce development, environmental issues, arts programming and community health.
-Allies are part of a 10-month AmeriCorps program in locations across the US.
+Allies are part of a 10-month AmeriCorps apprenticeship in locations across the US.